 PhD Student at the University of Toronto

 I am a PhD student in the department of Electrical and Computer Engineering at the University of Toronto under the supervision of Prof. Vaughn Betz.
 My research interests are the intersection of FPGA architecture/CAD and AI acceleration.
 I am a post-graduate affiliate of the Intel/VMware Crossroads 3D-FPGA Academic Research Center, the Vector Institute for Artificial Intelligence, and the International Centre for Spatial Computational Learning.
-I am also a research scientist in the Programmable Solutions Group CTO Office at Intel.
+I am also a part-time graduate research intern in the Programmable Solutions Group CTO Office at Intel.
 Before starting my PhD, I was a research scientist at Intel Labs in Oregon, USA.
 I received my MASc in Computer Engineering from the University of Toronto in 2018, and my BSc in Electronics Engineering from the German University in Cairo in 2016.